Making Models

 self.accum_n_bits = accum_n_bits

-assert 4 <= accum_n_bits <= 8, \
+4 <= accum_n_bits <= 8

-f'Accumulation number of bits {accum_n_bits} outside supported range [4, 8]'
+), f"Accumulation number of bits {accum_n_bits} outside supported range [4, 8]"

 @action